El Águila: Fictional character biography

 Alejandro Montoya was born in Madrid, Spain, and later moved to America.
 Upon discovering his mutant powers, Alejandro decided to use his unique abilities as a swashbuckler and costumed crime fighter, taking up the mantle of El Águila (Spanish for "The Eagle"), an identity passed down by his ancestors.
 As El Águila, he preys upon drug dealers and criminals that take advantage of the poor and needy.
 He is not a certified law authority and is wanted by authorities.
 Soon after launching his crime-fighting campaign against drug dealers, slumlords, brutal police, and other wrongdoers, Águila encountered Iron Fist, Power Man, and Misty Knight.

 Águila aided Power Man and Iron Fist against female assassins out to kill Jeryn Hogarth.
 He also battled Hawkeye while investigating Cross Technological Enterprises when Hawkeye was serving as their head of security.

 Águila teamed up with Power Man and Iron Fist to capture the Slasher, and fought the Constrictor.
 Alongside Colleen Wing and Misty Knight, he battled mercenaries working for Ward Meachum and fought Fera.

 He aided Power Man, Iron Fist, Colleen Wing, Bob Diamond, and Rafael Scarfe in an attempt to rescue Misty Knight and D.W.
 Griffith from captivity by Ward Meachum's mercenaries.

 Águila returned to Spain briefly on a request of his cousin Migdalia to save her village from the mutant Conquistador.

-Águila was confirmed to have been depowered following the events of "M-Day".
-Though Alejandro now has no powers, he was still considered a "potential recruit" for the Initiative program because of his expertise in sword fighting and hand-to-hand combat.
+Águila is among the mutants who lost their powers to the Scarlet Witch during "M-Day".
+Despite this, he is considered for recruitment into the Initiative program because of his expertise in sword fighting and hand-to-hand combat.

 Powers and abilities

-Águila had the mutant power to generate electrostatic charges within his own body, and is able to discharge up to 100,000 volts through conductive metal.
-He most often uses his double-edged steel sword for this purpose, emulating his idol, Zorro.
-He is a skilled fencer with extraordinary swordsmanship skills, and an excellent hand-to-hand combatant and acrobat.
+El Águila possesses the ability to generate electrostatic charges within his own body.
+He is able to discharge up to 100,000 volts of electricity.
+He often uses his double-edged steel sword for this purpose.
+Additionally, he is a skilled fencer with extraordinary swordsmanship skills, an excellent hand-to-hand combatant, and an acrobat.

+Reception

+Critical response

+Kevin Melrose of Comic Book Resources called El Águila "fun and flashy".
+Shawn S. Lealos of Screen Rant included El Águila in their "10 Best Cameos In She-Hulk" list.

 In other media

 El Águila appears in the She-Hulk: Attorney at Law episode "The Retreat", portrayed by Joseph Castillo-Midyett.
-He is a participant in a spiritual retreat run by Emil Blonsky called Summer Twilight.
+This version is a participant in Emil Blonsky's Summer Twilight spiritual retreat.